openebs/website/CONTRIBUTING.md

 Here the green rectangle box represents the `next` (unpublished) version of the project.
 This contains the unpublished version of the project documentation (currently on which project development would be going on).

 Red rectangle box contains `versioned_docs` named directory.
 It contains all the published versions of the project.
-Directory name goes like `version-x.x.x`, here x.x.x is a particular version. `version-x.x.x` contains all the markdown and json files in it are that particular version.
+Directory name goes like `version-x.x.x`, here x.x.x is a particular version. `version-x.x.x` contains all the markdown and Json files in it that are of that particular version.

 Yellow rectangle box contains `versioned_sidebars` named directory.
 It contains all the json files for different - 2 published versions.
 Based upon the content of these json files, a sidebar is created internally for that corresponding version.